hickory-dns/hickory-dns/crates/client/README.md

 DoT and DoH are supported.
 This is accomplished through the use of one of `native-tls`, `openssl`, or `rustls` (only `rustls` is currently supported for DoH).

-To use with the `Client`, the `TlsClientStream` or `HttpsClientStream` should be used.
-ClientAuth, mTLS, is currently not supported, there are some issues still being worked on.
+To use DoT or DoH with the `Client`, construct it with `TlsClientStream` or `HttpsClientStream`.
+Client authentication/mTLS is currently not supported, there are some issues still being worked on.
 TLS is useful for Server authentication and connection privacy.

-To enable DoT one of the features `dns-over-native-tls`, `dns-over-openssl`, or `dns-over-rustls` must be enabled, `dns-over-https-rustls` is used for DoH.
+To enable DoT, one of the features `dns-over-native-tls`, `dns-over-openssl`, or `dns-over-rustls` must be enabled. `dns-over-https-rustls` is used for DoH.

 ## DNSSEC status

-Currently the root key is hardcoded into the system.
+The current root key is bundled into the system, and used by default.
 This gives validation of DNSKEY and DS records back to the root.
-NSEC is implemented, but not NSEC3.
-Because caching is not yet enabled, it has been noticed that some DNS servers appear to rate limit the connections, validating RRSIG records back to the root can require a significant number of additional queries for those records.
+NSEC and NSEC3 are implemented.

 Zones will be automatically resigned on any record updates via dynamic DNS.
 To enable DNSSEC, one of the features `dnssec-openssl` or `dnssec-ring` must be enabled.